 This BBQ Sauce recipe is a Kansas City-style barbecue sauce that is the perfect blend of sweet and tangy with a hint of a smoky flavor.
 Try this homemade sauce on my Barbecue Chicken Tenders next time!

-There are many barbecue sauces out there, but this homemade sauce is probably the most well-known flavor of sauce.
+There are many barbecue sauces out there, but this homemade sauce is probably the most well-known flavor of the sauce.
 It is a Kansas City Barbecue sauce, which means it is tomato-based (ketchup) and is made with vinegar, brown sugar, molasses, and lots of spices.
 It is also a thicker barbecue sauce compared to other varieties.
 I love it on my BBQ Chicken Wings.

 Unsulphured vs. Sulphured Molasses